klwalker-sb/LUCinLA_stac/_sources/Classification_rf.md

 ### Step 4: choose sample model (sample points to use in training)
 Sample models indicate the subset of points to be used for training the model.
-See [here](#sample_mod) for sample model description and options.
+See [here](#sampleMod) for sample model description and options.
 To facilitate replication, sample models are stored as .csv files containing the observation data for the selected points.
 These are stored in `{country}_lc/vector/pts_training/pt_subsets`.

 To create a new sample set:
 see `LUCinSA_helpers Notebook 6b`
 TOOD: copy sample balancing methods from CollectCube

-(fixed_ho)=
+(fixedHo)=
 #### Step4b: Separate a fixed holdout from the sample set to se for model optimization
 A fixed holdout set can be used to remove the exact same set of testing points from all sample sets to facilitate model testing and optimization (a separate holdout should already be removed from all data and never seen until the end for the purpose of final model validation).
 The fixed holdout sets are stored in `/home/downspout-cel/paraguay_lc/vector/pts_calval/fixed_HOs.` Holdout sets need to be generated for each feature model, but should contain the sampe points (with different variable sets in accordance with the feature model) holdout sets have been created in Collect_Cube (TODO: consolidate code).
 These include:
 * `{feature_model}_HOLDOUT_smallCrop`,